 The machine never works alone

-A bonding machine rarely fails alone.
+An ACF bonding machine rarely fails alone.
 More often, the surrounding routine drifts first.
 The microscope angle changes, the support plate picks up debris, the tape is cut less carefully, or the part is held with more tension than it should be.
 Then the whole process feels hard to tune.
 In reality, the machine may be behaving the same way it did the day before.
 That is why support, alignment, handling, and documentation deserve just as much respect as the controller settings.

 Back to contents